remiX-/QualityCompany/README.md

 - `sell all` will sell all the scrap on your ship
 - `sell quota` will attempt to sell enough scrap to perfectly match the amount needed to fulfill quota
+- `sell target` will attempt to sell enough scrap to perfectly match the amount needed to fulfill specified target
 - `sell <amount>`, where `amount` is any positive integer, will attempt to sell enough scrap to perfectly match that amount
   - `sell 500` will try to sell scrap equal to 500 scrap value
 - `sell <item_name>`, where `item_name` is any portion of an item name to match against.
 All matching items will be listed
   - `sell whoop` will find all Whoopie Cushions on the ship